monsoonmaelstrom/book2/book2.md

 “Indeed,” he says nodding.
 “So would you like to try explaining the past week to me again?
 In detail this time.”

-I walk him through the past week, obfuscating fewer of the details this time, though I do omit the fact that there was anyone else present aside from Hazel, Amelia, Henry, and me.
-Commander Selby knows very little about the others, and I see no good reason to change that.
+I walk him through the past week, obfuscating fewer of the details this time, though I do omit the fact there was anyone else present aside from Hazel, Amelia, Henry, and me.
+Commander Selby knows little about the others, and I see no good reason to change that.

 “So do you know what happened that left her unconscious for five days?”